sevidmusic/PHPJsonUtilities/README.md

 The PHPJsonUtilities library provides classes for working with `JSON` in php.

-The main goals of this library is to provide an alternative to `json_encode()` that can be used to `JSON` encode object instances in a way that preserves their property values.
+The main goal of this library is to provide an object oriented alternative to `json_encode()` that can be used encode object instances as `JSON` in a way that preserves their property values.

 The following classes are provided by this library: